Before you file, make sure you:

 You may visit the following authorised agencies to file specific types of maintenance applications:

-You are encouraged to submit your application and supporting documents online via iFAMS before going to the FJC or authorised agencies.
+You are strongly encouraged to submit your application and supporting documents online via iFAMS before going to the FJC or authorised agencies.
 Doing so means less time will be spent processing your application at the FJC or authorised agency.

 Refer to the following steps: